nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 RAM-backed stack dump collection (Coredumps)
 ============================================

-The coredumps can be triggered to track the fault.
+You can trigger coredumps to track the fault.
-The **Coredumps** section of the following sample documents provides more information:
+The Coredumps section of the following sample documents provides more information:

 * :ref:`memfault_sample`
 * :ref:`peripheral_mds`